AndresQuichimbo/CUWALID/cuwalid/dryp/README_DRYP.txt

 08/07/2025: change names of output variables to allow postprocessing 22/09/2025: Add projection to metadata of netCDF files 22/09/2025: Add option to store vegetation/interception variables

+versions

+test versions
+1.1.60: Add new algorithm for artifacts reduction